 - Review your homeowner or renter's insurance policy for info about how your student's belongings will or will not be covered while abroad.

 - Talk about personal safety and emphasize that risk factors in the U.S. are JUST AS RELEVANT as they are in the country in which they will be.
-These include such things as public and private behavior, style of dress, time of day, presence of alcohol, neighborhood, etc. On-site staff offer safety information during on-site arrival orientations.
+These include such things as public and private behavior, style of dress, time of day, alcohol use personally and by others, neighborhood, etc. While getting used to the local cultural norms, it is critical that students actively learn what is appropriate where they are.
+On-site staff offer safety information during on-site arrival orientations.